tchajed/sys-verif-fa25/docs/assignments/assignment3/README.md

 # Assignment 3: Verifying Go programs

 In this assignment you'll verify imperative programs written in Go.
+All your proofs should be carried out in the exercises repo (sys-verif-fa24-proofs).
+The various parts of the assignment are divided among files in `src/sys_verif/assignment3`; each part is independent.

+Submit your work by running `./prepare-submit` and uploading `hw.tar.gz` to the Canvas assignment.

 ::: warning Draft

 This assignment is very nearly done (you can and should start on it), but I will be adding point values and some more advice to this page.
+The Canvas assignment also hasn't been created yet.

 :::